CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Sensitization: ** All employees should be regularly sensitized to the proper handling of mobile IT (see INF.9.M2 * mobile workstation regulations *).

-The regulations are to be handed out to every mobile employee.
+The regulations are to be handed over to every mobile employee.
 Corresponding leaflets must be updated regularly.

 ** Information protection on business and private travel **